 Attractive Renters’ Market

-Available inventory and a motivated local government could spell opportunity for single-family investors with a long term buy-and-hold strategy in Gary, Indiana.
+Experienced real estate investors know that big players investing in a market like Gary signals potential future opportunity.
 Especially since the Gary metro area is quickly becoming known as an affordable suburb just outside of Chicago.

 Key Market Stats:

-- Rents in Gary increased by 7% last year, according to RENTCafé.
+- Rents in Gary have increased by 5% year-over-year.

-- Neighborhoods in Gary with the highest rents include Miller, Downtown Gary, and Emerson where rents range between $763 and $836 per month.
+- Neighborhoods in Gary with the highest rents include Pulaski, Downtown Gary, and Emerson where rents are as high as $1,221 per month.

-- Neighborhoods in Gary with the lowest rents include Ambridge Mann, Tolleston, and Black Oak where monthly rents average $654.
+- Neighborhoods in Gary with the lowest rents include Ambridge Mann, Tolleston, and Black Oak where monthly rents average about $660.

 Historic Price Changes & Housing Affordability